 Coventry Building Society : Redemption Statement Request

-Please note, whether you are a member of the public or a solicitor, you should not supply a mortgage account number with Coventry Building Society or personal details without being absolutely sure as to legitimacy of the site.
+Please note, whether you are a member of the public or a conveyancer, you should not supply a mortgage account number with Coventry Building Society or personal details without being absolutely sure as to legitimacy of the site.
 We will not be asking you to supply any mortgage account number with Coventry Building Society, personal details or details of the property to which the redemption statement with Coventry Building Society relates

 Before proceeding, please describe yourself